1Px-Vision/OFDM_RADAR/README.md

 # Project Scope

 This project presents the development of a cost-effective OFDM radar system employing multi-carrier in-band S technology in a 1x2 MIMO configuration.
 The system focuses on generating 2D images using the Range Doppler Algorithm (RDA), with enhanced spatial resolution achieved through carrier control and phase adjustment.

+# Application in Unmanned Ground Vehicles

+The proposed radar system is designed explicitly for Unmanned Ground Vehicle (UGV) applications.
+It employs a virtual antenna technique to extend the antenna aperture, thereby covering a more effective measurement area.
+This approach ensures a broader and more detailed coverage, essential for the navigation and operation of UGVs in complex environments.